5 Best Acoustic Guitar Amplifiers (2023) Busking/Gigging Essentials!

 This is a feature packed amp with great tones that manages to get surprisingly loud for 15 watts.
 It's affordable, looks great, and offers the legendary Fender reliability that has kept them at the top of the amp game for decades.

-The Acoustasonic 15 might just be the perfect practice amp for the acoustic player (full review here).
-It offers almost all of the features of the larger Acoustasonic 40, but comes in at under half the price.
-As with the 40, the Acoustasonic 15 is finished in an attractive vintage Tolex, and the build quality was equally as good.
+The Acoustasonic 15 might be the perfect practice amp for the acoustic player (full review here).
+It offers almost all of the features of the larger Acoustasonic 40 but comes in at under half the price.
+As with the 40, the Acoustasonic 15 is finished in an attractive vintage Tolex, and the build quality was equally good.

-Verdict: We thought very highly of the Fender Acoustasonic 15 .
-This is a great practice amp, and in a pinch, we’re sure you could probably even use it for small coffee house type gigs.
-It’s highly portable, well made, and offers sound quality and features that far exceed its price point.
+Verdict: We thought very highly of the Fender Acoustasonic 15.
+This is a great practice amp, and in a pinch, we’re sure you could probably even use it for small coffee-house-type gigs.
+It’s highly portable, well-made, and offers sound quality and features far exceeding its price point.

 Editor's Choice